The Importance of Heat Flux in Quasi-Parallel Collisionless Shocks: Non-Thermal Particles in Quasi-Parallel Shocks

 \section{Non-Thermal Particles in Quasi-Parallel Shocks}

-In this section we show that the pressure from self-generated, non-thermal particles should be large enough to considerably reduce collisionless shock compression ratios, which is at odds with both observations and simulations, motivating a reevaluation of the jump conditions.
-Non-thermal particles are efficiently accelerated by quasi-parallel shocks, i.e., shocks where the direction of propagation is quasi-parallel to the magnetic field in the upstream plasma, quantified by the angle $\theta_{B_n} = \cos^{-1}(|B_x|/|\vec{B}|) \lessapprox 45^{\circ}$, where $\vec{B}$ is the magnetic field vector and the $x$-direction is normal to the shock propagation (e.g., \cite{morlino+12,caprioli+14a,johlander+21}.
-In these systems, non-thermal particles with $E \gtrsim 10 E_{sh}$ are free to travel upstream and downstream of the shock since their gyro-radius is larger than the shock width.
-This leakage of the non-thermal population exerts pressure on the inflowing upstream plasma, weakening the shock in two ways \citep{ellison+07,caprioli+08,haggerty+20,caprioli+20}: reducing the inflow speed and increasing the upstream temperature, which combine to reduce the sonic or magnetosonic Mach number \citep{burgess+15}.
+Non-thermal particles are efficiently accelerated by quasi-parallel shocks, i.e., shocks where the direction of propagation is quasi-parallel to the magnetic field in the upstream plasma, quantified by the angle $\theta_{B_n} = \cos^{-1}(|B_x|/|\mathbf{B}|) \lessapprox 45^{\circ}$, where $\mathbf{B}$ is the magnetic field vector and the $x$-direction is in the direction of shock propagation and normal to the shock front (e.g., \cite{morlino+12,caprioli+14a,johlander+21}.
+In these systems, non-thermal particles with $E \gtrsim 10 E_{sh}$ are free to travel upstream and downstream relatively unaffected by the shock front \citep{caprioli+14a,caprioli+15,caprioli+18}.
+While the non-thermal particles downstream of the shock are roughly isotropic, the upstream non-thermal population diffuses into the upstream, which exerts pressure on the inflowing upstream plasma, weakening the shock in two ways \citep{ellison+07,caprioli+08,haggerty+20,caprioli+20}: reducing the inflow speed and increasing the upstream temperature, which combine to reduce the sonic and magnetosonic Mach number \citep{burgess+15}.